0x78f1935/Snake/README.md

 > Build in Snake is a quick and simple text editor.
 You are able to copy the output of for example the scraper and paste it directly into your editor.
 - Save/Load file
 > A editor is not a editor if its not able to save and open files.
-- Fetch hyperlinks across webservers.
+- Scraper
-> webservers may contain valuable data such as scripts or maybe links to unsecure admin pages, who knows.
+> Fetch hyperlinks across webservers. webservers may contain valuable data such as scripts or maybe links to unsecure admin pages, who knows.
 This function searches for navigatable links on a single page.
+The links found on the page are getting sorted out and run through the scraper once more.
+With a little bit of magic and a bit of believe this will be your output.

 ###### Settings
 - Change the font of the program.